-\ FC: fairness cost; DLC: data locality cost
+FC: fairness cost; DLC: data locality cost

-resource usage of group $G_i$ changes from slight underuse to heavy overuse.
+other tasks so that group G_i uses significantly more resources.
+After scheduling, the resource usage of group G_i changes from slight underuse to heavy overuse.
 The reason why resource usage oscillates between underuse and overuse is the tasks in each group, no matter how many there are, are assigned the same FC.
 Instead, for each group we calculate how many of its unscheduled tasks should be scheduled based on the number of idle slots and its current resource consumption, and set only their FC to GFC.
-In (9) AS is the total number of all slots and $AS \cdot w_i$ is the number of map slots that should be used by group $G_i$ .
-Group $G_i$ already has $rt_i$ tasks running so we have $AS \cdot w_i - rt_i$ slots at disposal (termed sto - SlotsTo Occupy).
-Because $G_i$ can use only $sto_i$ more slots, accordingly the FC of at most sto; tasks is set to GFC; and that of other tasks is set to a larger value $(1-w_i)\cdot\beta$ ( $\beta$ is the scaling factor of FC).
+In (9) AS is the total number of all slots and $AS \cdot w_i$ is the number of map slots that should be used by group G_i .
+Group G_i already has rt_i tasks running so we have $AS \cdot w_i - rt_i$ slots at disposal (termed sto - Slots To Occupy).
+Because G_i can use only sto_i more slots, accordingly the FC of at most sto; tasks is set to GFC; and that of other tasks is set to a larger value $(1-w_i)\cdot\beta$ (β is the scaling factor of FC).
 So the tasks of each group do not always have the same FC.
-The number of unscheduled tasks for group $G_i$ is denoted by $ut_i$ .
-If $ut_i$ is greater than sto, we need to decide how to select sto, tasks out of uti tasks.
+The number of unscheduled tasks for group G_i is denoted by ut_i .
+If ut_i is greater than sto_i , we need to decide how to select sto_i tasks out of ut_i tasks.
 Then data locality comes into play, and the tasks that can potentially achieve data locality are chosen.
 Details are given in the proposed algorithm below.
-Note parameters $\alpha$ and $\beta$ , which are used to balance data locality and fairness, are specified by system owners based on their performance requirement and desired degrees of fairness.
+Note parameters α and β , which are used to balance data locality and fairness, are specified by system owners based on their performance requirement and desired degrees of fairness.